My Development

 Before I started creating the game, I first had to plan for what the game will have, what mini-games I need to include and how will the story would unfold.

-(Note: this is an early draft of the graph, it includes choices and other elements that were scrapped due to pacing and/or narrative flow.)
+(Context: the link above is an early draft of the graph, it includes choices and other elements that were scrapped due to pacing and/or narrative flow.

-I used Trelby to make a more professional voice script format.
+I originally used Microsoft Word to write the dialogue, but used Trelby for a professional format.
 I took each character, looked at all the documents and wrote down each line that the character will say in the game.
 There were a total of 9 characters, and it took me roughly 1-2 days to complete all the characters before sending the scripts to the voice actors.

 Mini-Games